jaak-peterson/autoware_mini_practice/practice_3/README.md

 # Practice 3 - Controller

-In this practice, we will implement a simple path following an algorithm (controller) called Pure Pursuit.
+In this practice, we will implement a simple path following algorithm (controller) called Pure Pursuit.
 Path following is about staying on the path as accurately as possible while driving the car.
 The only way we can control the vehicle is through the steering angle and speed.
 Your task is to implement the Pure Pursuit algorithm that produces the steering angles to keep the car on the path.
 To simplify things, velocities will be taken from the recorded path.

 Output from your node (steering angle and speed) will go into the `bicycle_simulation` node (that is given).
 It will then, based on the vehicle's current position and commands from your controller node, calculate and update where the vehicle will be in the next time step and what is its speed and orientation.